-Exhibit 3B.6 shows that the breakeven inflation rate at the end of June 2022 was at 2.0% compared to the static RBA mid-point target range of 2.5%.
-Furthermore, since 2014 the
+In Exhibit 3B.6 the breakeven inflation rate at the end of June 2023 was at 2.4%, which is close to the static RBA mid-point target range of 2.5%.
+However, from 2014 until mid-2022, the breakeven inflation rate was consistently below 2.0%, the low end of the RBA target range, increasing slightly since then (but still below the mid-point of RBA's target range).54 How this will evolve in the future is unclear.